red-collar-official/flutter_kore/packages/umvvm/docs/view_model.md

 In the example above we also specify <b>syncRestore</b> option.
 If this option set to true state will be restored from cache during <b>initialize</b> call.
 Otherwise it will be restored asynchronously.

+To see base settings and methods of view models you can visit [this page](./mvvm_instance.md).